If you plan to bake and mail Christmas cookies as homemade edible gifts from your kitchen, I have two things to tell you:

 Tips: Some reviewers recommend chilling the dough after mixing to make it easier to work with.
 And don't forget the roll the cookies in confectioners' sugar twice.

 Cookies with a Little Chew

 Softer, chewier chocolate chip, snickerdoodle, and ginger cookies ship well, but they tend to dry out if they’re traveling for more than a week.
-It's worth it to send these the quickest way you can.
+It's worth it to pay a little extra to send these the quickest way you can.

 More chocolate chip cookies.

 Home cook ROUVER gathered up the most helpful tips from reviewers: "Turned out perfectly!
 Thanks to all for your tips.
 Here's a recap of the suggestions to get it to work for YOU: 1) Bake for 8 min, not until they look done.
 2) For easier clean up, and for immediate removal from cookie sheet to wire rack, bake on parchment paper.
 3) Increase coating mix to 5 T white sugar & 5 tsp cinnamon.
 4) Put sugar/cin mix in baggie & ROLL cookies in it (do not shake...too much cinnamon gets on cookies) 5) You might need to refrigerate dough...although, it will be sticky either way.
 No worries, they spread out nicely."

 "WARNING...DANGER AHEAD...do not make these cookies unless you are on an all cookie diet.
 You have been warned." — SWEETNOTHINGS

 Tip: The dough can be quite sticky, so let it chill for 30 minutes to make it easier to handle